HackYourFuture/JavaScript1/Week2/MAKEME.md

 ## **2. JavaScript exercises**

+> Inside of your `JavaScript1` fork and inside of the `Week2` folder, create a folder called `homework`.
+Inside of that folder, create a folder called js-exercises.
+For all the following exercises create a new .js file in that folder (5 files in total).
+Make sure the name of each file reflects its content: for example, the filename for exercise one could be removeComma.js.

 > For all the following exercises create a new .js file.
 Try to find a proper name for each file or make a small comment about what it does inside for future reference.

 > Start each file off with the string `'use strict'` at the top.